A model for framed configuration spaces of points: Introduction

 Let us fix a Riemannian metric on $M$.
 The configuration space of $k$ framed points on $M$, $\Conf_k^{\fr}(M)$, consists of configurations in $\Conf_k(M)$ with the additional prescription of positively oriented orthonormal bases of the tangent spaces at each of the points in the configuration,

 Then one has a natural weak equivalence

 sending a configuration of discs to the configuration of their centers, equipped with the orthonormalization of the push-forward of the standard frame at the center of the discs.
 Furthermore we consider the Fulton--MacPherson--Axelrod--Singer compactification $\FM_{M}$ of $\Conf(M)$ and $\FFM_{M}$ of $\Conf^{\fr}(M)$.
-The latter object carries a natural action of a Fulton-MacPherson-Axelrod-Singer-version of the framed $E_n$-operad $\FM_n^{\fr}$.
+The latter object carries a natural action of a Fulton-MacPherson-Axelrod-Singer-version of the framed $E_m$-operad $\FM_m^{\fr}$, see \cite{Markl1999}.

 Some of the authors described in \cite{CamposWillwacher2016, Idrissi2016} a graphical real model $\Graphs_M(k)$ for $\Conf_k(M)$.
-Elements of $\Graphs_M(k)$ are linear combinations of undirected diagrams with $k$ numbered ``external'' vertices, some further ``internal'' vertices, and zero, one, or more decorations in $H(M)$ at each vertex:
+Elements of $\Graphs_M(k)$ are linear combinations of undirected diagrams with $k$ numbered ``external'' vertices, some further ``internal'' vertices, and zero, one, or more decorations in the cohomology $H(M)$ at each vertex:

-There is a quasi-isomorphism \beq{equ:stGmap} \stG_M(k) \to \Omega_{PA}(\FM_M(k)) \eeq into the (piecewise semi-algebraic) differential forms on $\FM_M$ given by natural ``Feynman rules''.
-In this paper we extend $\stG_M$ to a model $\stG_M^{\fr}$ for the framed configuration space, which is merely obtained by (essentially) further decorating each external vertex by a model of $\SO(n)$.
+There is a quasi-isomorphism \beq{equ:stGmap} \stG_M(k) \to \OmPA(\FM_M(k)) \eeq into the (piecewise semi-algebraic) differential forms on $\FM_M$ given by natural ``Feynman rules''.
+In this paper we extend $\stG_M$ to a model $\stG_M^{\fr}$ for the framed configuration space.
+As a graded algebra, it is merely obtained by further decorating each external vertex by a model of $\SO(m)$; however, the differential is more complex.
 Our graph complex comes with a zigzag: